Grading Guide

 When relevant, individual product listings may also identify sealed condition, original shrink, hype stickers, inserts, OBI strips, autographs, promotional markings, matrix/runout information, ring wear, seam splits, and other collector-relevant details.

-Because every used record is different, the individual product listing should always be considered the final condition reference for that specific item.
+Because every used record is unique, the individual product listing, photographs, and item description should always be considered the final condition reference for that specific record.